bobdavies2000/OpenCVB/README.md

 The languages used are those often found in OpenCV projects - C++, C\#, and Python - but also include VB.Net, hence the name OpenCVB.
-OpenCVB also provides access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Dlib, NumPy, NAudio, and OpenMP.
-And OpenCVB enables all possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, and text.
+OpenCVB also provides access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Open3D, MatPlotLib, Dlib, NumPy, NAudio, and OpenMP.
+And OpenCVB enables all possible image representations - 3D, bitmaps, ply format, plots, bar charts, spreadsheets, and text.
 Examples of all of these representations are included in OpenCVB.

 Making these languages and libraries available while using the same infrastructure shaped a standardized class for OpenCVB algorithms.
 Implementing